zerospiel/docs/docs/admin/kof/kof-alerts.md

 aggregates and sends alerts to various receivers like Slack with [advanced routing](#advanced-routing) options.

-Let's start from the demo of the alert received, followed by customization options and details of implementation.
+Let's start from the demo of the alert sent and received.

 ## Alertmanager Demo